kamilburda/batcher/dev/sections/Customization.md

 **Matching file extension**

-Processes only layers having a file extension matching the extension typed in the text entry.
+Processes only layers having the file extension typed in the main dialog.

+**Matching text...**

+Processes only images or layers matching the specified text.

+You can adjust how to perform matching - whether the image/layer name should start with, contain or end with the specified text to match.
+For example, with the "Ends with text" option, you can match against an arbitrary file extension instead of the one typed in the main dialog (via the `Matching file extension` constraint).

+Matching can be made case-insensitive by checking the *Ignore case sensitivity* option.

+You can also specify a regular expression pattern as defined in the [`re` module for Python](https://docs.python.org/3/library/re.html).
+Errors in the regular expression pattern will result in no matches.

 **Selected in GIMP**